differentJason/TNI-1/README.md

 ## 🎹 What You Can Do

 ### Transform Data into Music
-- Convert stock prices, sensor readings, or any numerical data into melodies
+- Convert historical baseball statistics, sensor readings, or any numerical data into melodies
 - Automatic chord progression generation based on data patterns
 - Customizable tempo, key, and musical style